PsyChiLin/PsyChiLin.github.io/_pages/publications.md

 - **Yu, C. L.**, Lee, S. H., Gau S., & Chou, T. L. “Neural Correlates of Theory of Mind in Typically Developing Youths and Youths with Autism Spectrum Disorder”
 - **Yu, C. L.**, Causeur D., Lee Y. s., & Sheu, C. F. “ggerp: Visualization of Event-Related Brain Potentials with ggplot2”
 - **Yu, C. L.**, Wang, M. Y., & Hu, J. F. “Early Development of the Relationship between Empathy and Theory of Mind” *(As the co-first author)*
-- **Yu, C. L.**, et al. “The Impact of Facial Expressions On the Rating of Valence, Arousal, and Typicality for Positive and Negative Emotion Words:An Embodied Cognition Approach”
+- Hu, J. F., **Yu, C. L.**, et al. “The Role of Theory of Mind Ability in Verbal Humor Comprehension: A functional magnetic resonance imaging study” *(As the corresponding author)*
 - Hu, J. F., **Yu, C. L.**, et al. “The Development of Chinese version of Empathy Quotient”

 Conference Presentations
 =====
+- **Yu, C. L.**, Lee, S. H., Chen T., Liao, C. C. (2019) "The Influence of Family Reading History on Chinese Classifier Processing: An fMRI Study", will be presented as a poster in the 2019 Annual Meeting of Organization for Human Brain Mapping (OHBM).
 - **Yu, C. L.**, Hwang, T. J., Chou, T. L. (2018) "Neural Changes Associated with Semantic Processing in Aged Schizophrenia", presented as a poster in the 17th International Conference on the Processing of East Asian Languages and the 9th Conference on Language, Discourse, and Cognition (ICPEAL 17 – CLDC 9).
 - **Yu, C. L.**, Lee, S. H., Gau S., & Chou, T. L.(2018) "Aberrant Neural Organization of Theory of Mind in Youths with Autism", presented as a poster in the 2018 Annual Meeting of Organization for Human Brain Mapping (OHBM).
 - **Yu, C. L.**, Chen, H. C., Yang, Z. Y., & Chou, T. L. (2018) “Multi-Time Points Analysis: A Time Course Analysis with Functional Near-Infrared Spectroscopy”, presented as a poster in the 3rd NTU-Kyoto University International Symposium for Cognitive Neuroscience.